Scoofszlo/HooYooTracker/README.md

 ### via Docker

-1. Install Docker on your system
+1. Install Docker on your system.
 2. Build the Docker image of HooYooTracker:
     ```sh
     docker build -t hooyootracker .
     ```
-3. Create a Docker volume for data storage of the app
+3. Create a Docker volume for data storage of the app:
     ```sh
     docker volume create hooyootracker_data
     ```